jcook03266/JS-JQuery-Famous-Movie-Quote-Random-Gen/README.md

 <script src="https://code.jquery.com/jquery-3.5.1.min.js"></script>
  <!-------------------------->

- *You can just copy and paste the above snippet anywhere inside of the <html></html> tags into your html document*
+ *You can just copy and paste the above snippet anywhere inside of the html tags into your html document*
  ------------------------------------------------------------

 *Why use this?*